MiraGeoscience/peak-finder-app/docs/source/usage.rst

 .. figure:: /images/usage/general_parameters.png
     :scale: 40%

-The *Object* parameter is required to provide the geoh5 object containing the data.
+- *Object*: Curve entity containing the data and line ID information.
+- *Line Field*: Referenced data defining the line identifier
+- *Property Group*: Property group data to be used in the detection and grouping.
-The object must contain a *Line Field* referenced data, and at least one *Property Group* group that must be selected here.
-The *Color* property of the property group may be altered here, but a default value is provided that will suffice in most cases.
+- *Color*: Hex color code used to label the peaks identified.
+A default value is provided that will suffice in most cases.

 2. Optional Parameters